The idea of overcoming social anxiety used to seem impossible. Anxiety flowed through my veins so consistently that I thought it was part of me.

 Your SNS is responsible for freaking the fuck out to keep you out of danger while your PSNS restores calm and makes you less anxious.
 They run side-by-side all day long and they’re supposed to balance each other out.

-And this page gets science-y about it if you want more info.
+This page gets science-y about it if you want more info.

 So anyway, your SNS gets triggered by potential threats… but your brain can’t really tell the difference between external threats and your own negative thoughts.
 That’s why you feel anxious when you’re not in any physical danger.
 Let me give you an example.